informational

 Play

-Time to get down with some mutual masturbation (and by the way, a good place to implement some protocol, too.)
+Time to get down with some mutual masturbation (and by the way, a good place to implement some protocol, too).
 Not for you, or impossible?
 Dirty chat can be just as fun.
 Dirty snailmail can be even better.
-Some people do pain play long-distance; I did not, so I can’t speak on that.
-What we did do was a lot of emotional/fear-based play over the phone or Skype.
+Some people do pain play or operate toys long-distance; I did not, so I can’t speak on that.
+What we did DID was a lot of emotional/fear-based play and some DDlg time over the phone or Skype.
 If you’re comfortable with it, take photos or videos to instruction.
 In one relationship, we kept our kink alive by maintaining a private Tumblr together with pictures of things we wanted to try.
 In another, we wrote stories back and forth on a GoogleDoc.
 Include negotiations for this kind of thing in your planning, if you can or if you need.
 Otherwise, have some fun exploring the mental and visual parts of your sex drive.

 Aftercare